clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 ![](images/unnamed-chunk-6-1.gif)

 This animation essentially shows each step the algorithm takes to make its decision of which points are closest to each centroid.
 As you can see, the centroids (black dots) move around the grid and each color represents which centroid/cluster the individual samples are currently part of.
 The shape of each point represents the real group the point came from.
 We can see that the algorithm does a really good job in finding the centers for each group that we manually created, although there are some that are wrongly grouped.

-Final Result (as a sanity check, let's compare with R's built in `kmeans` function):
+Final Result (as a sanity check, let’s compare with R’s built in `kmeans` function):

 ``` r
 combined$predicted <- as.factor(prediction[[1]]) # remeber to convert the integer values to  factors